 In 2007, Mikael Karlsson was included in Out Magazine’s Out 100 list of influential people (other people that year were Annie Lennox, Marc Jacobs, Antony Hegarty and Beth Ditto).
 The score to his piece Nasty Fucker was published in Butt Magazine.
 In 2012, NYC Public Radio’s listeners voted him as one of their 100 favorite classical composers under 40.
 In May 2014 he received the Wladimir and Rhoda Lakond award “for an exceptional mid-career composer” from the American Academy of Arts and Letters.

-'A Swan Lake', which premiered at the Norwegian Opera and Ballet April 26 2014, sold out its first run in a matter of days and was lauded unanimously in the press.
-A second run is being planned along with a movie theater version that will be broadcast on NRK and SVT.
+'A Swan Lake', which premiered at the Norwegian Opera and Ballet April 26 in 2014, sold out its first run in a matter of days and was lauded unanimously in the press.

 In 2014 Mikael Karlsson founded his own production company, Rough State Sound.

-'A Swedish Midsummer Dream', which premieres at the Royal Swedish Opera and Ballet will be Mikael Karlsson’s seventh collaboration with Alexander Ekman.
+'A Swedish Midsummer Dream’, premiered in 2015 at the Royal Swedish Opera and Ballet was Mikael Karlsson’s seventh collaboration with Alexander Ekman.
+Followed by ‘COW’ for the Semper Oper Ballet Dresden in 2016, and ‘Play’ for the Paris Opera Ballet in 2017.